Vadoid/iceberg_explorer/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json"
 ```

-**Note**: If you use `gcloud auth login`, you don't need to set `GOOGLE_APPLICATION_CREDENTIALS`.
+**Note**: If you use `gcloud auth application-default login`, you don't need to set `GOOGLE_APPLICATION_CREDENTIALS`.
 The application will use Application Default Credentials automatically.

 ### 3. Set Up Python Virtual Environment